-\\Number and treatment assignment of patients included in the analysis was based upon a randomized start trial design and patient ability to complete testing.
+^{}Number and treatment assignment of patients included in the analysis was based upon a randomized start trial design and patient ability to complete testing.
 Due to no placebo period for the three patients who received 48 weeks of MEPSEVII in the first cohort of the randomized start design, more data were available for analyses during the treatment period (n=8) than during the placebo period (n=5).
 While data from 8 participants were available at each time point, due to missing observations, the 8 participants were not the same across all time points.

-The observed individual 6MWT distances for the 10 patients who could perform the test in Study 301 and Study 202 through Week 120 are presented in Figure 1.
-The course of three patients with improvement in distance walked of at least 60 meters compared to the start of MEPSEVII treatment (Week 0) is shown in the left panel; the relatively stable course in the remaining seven patients, including those who used assistive devices, is shown in the right panel.
+MEPSEVII treatment (Week 0) is shown in the left panel; the relatively stable course in the remaining seven patients, including those who used assistive devices, is shown in the right panel.